leandromoreira/digital_video_introduction/README.md

 ## How does H265 can achieve better compression ratio than H264?

-Now that we know more about how the codecs work then it is easy to understand how new codecs are able to deliver higher resolutions with less bits.
+Now that we know more about how codecs work, then it is easy to understand how new codecs are able to deliver higher resolutions with less bits.

 We will compare AVC and HEVC, let's keep in mind that it is almost always a trade off between more CPU cycles (complexity) and compression rate.